-Variational Quantum Algorithms (VQAs) have emerged as a promising class of algorithms that leverage the hybrid quantum-classical approach to solve optimization problems and simulate quantum systems, particularly beneficial in the Noisy Intermediate-Scale Quantum (NISQ) era.
-In this section, we provide a brief introduction to the VQAs, focusing on their applications in preparing the ground state of a given Hamiltonian, or simulating non-equilibrium dynamics using the shallowest possible quantum circuit.
+Variational quantum algorithms have emerged as a promising class of algorithms that leverage the hybrid quantum-classical approach to solve optimization problems and simulate quantum systems, particularly beneficial in the NISQ era.
+In this section, we provide a brief introduction to the VQAs, focusing on their applications in preparing the ground state of a given Hamiltonian or simulating nonequilibrium dynamics using the shallowest possible quantum circuit.